First thing you might thing when reading this is how do I know if I have sucked something up my Jet Ski jet pump?

-First I will start with the question everyone asks is how do I know if I have sucked something up my jet pump ?
-Your ski will loose majority of power and vibrate like crazy when you try give it power, this is the water cavitating in the jet pump and is a sign that there is a good chance you have just sucked something up, BUT keeping in mind that other issues with a jet ski can cause this too but first check your jet pump for debris before cutting the chase thinking your engine has just blown up.
+Simple.
+Your Jet Ski will loose majority of power and vibrate like crazy when you try give it power.
+This is the water cavitating in the jet pump and is a sign that there is a good chance you have just sucked something up.
+However, keep in mind that other issues can cause this too.
+So we recommend to first check your jet pump for debris before cutting the chase thinking your engine has just blown up.

-Rigtheo, if you have sucked up debris up your jet pump, I dear say you have done yourself a mischief.
-Some cases you may be able to fix it whilst out on the water and some cases you may have to be towed back, all pending on what has been sucked up and the severity of it.
+Rigthio, if you have sucked up debris up your jet pump, I dare say you have done yourself a mischief.
+In some cases you may be able to fix it whilst out on the water, and some cases you may have to be towed back, all pending on what has been sucked up and the severity of it.

-The second common way people suck up debris is riding in rivers/lakes after storms when there is a lot of debris washed in from land.
-Good portion of the time when this happens you can tow the ski to the shoreline and have a friend assist in tilting the ski onto its side and you can pull out debris from the pump with your hand or a knife.
+- The second common way people suck up debris is riding in rivers/lakes after storms when there is a lot of debris washed in from land.
+Good portion of the time when this happens you can tow the ski to the shoreline and have a friend assist in tilting the ski onto its side allowing you to pull out debris from the pump with your hand or a knife.

-Now the fourth most common debris people suck up is rocks, these are a big no no as they damage your impeller and jet pump liner, this usually requires a rebuild down there.
+-Fourth most common debris people suck up is rocks.
+These are a big no-no as they damage your impeller and jet pump liner.
+This usually requires a rebuild down there.
 You will hear them rattle around so immediately turn off the jet ski and see if you can get them out.